gabochi/ANSIedad/README.md

 <img src="https://raw.githubusercontent.com/gabochi/ANSIedad/master/screenshots/mux.png?raw=true">

+You can try [ansiedad-editor](https://github.com/coolantleak/ansiedad-editor), a web based version made by coolantleak.

 ## Install

 Clone or download this repo.
 You'll need, at least, **Python** and a **terminal emulator** to run the program.
 Although there are many ways in almost any OS to play with it, there are two simple script files (*new.sh* and *mux.sh*) that you can run right away in Linux to get the idea (this assuming you have *tmux* and *nano* also installed).
 If not, keep reading.